 - Serve as an appetizer more than a side dish as it has very mild flavors and is best enjoyed alone.
 If you want to make it a banchan, amp up the sauce flavors and make a jorim rather than a pan-fried dish.

 - Serve as a luxurious appetizer with some sparkling wine for the most special celebrations.
-I paired this abalone dish with Brut blanc-de-blanc (made from Chardonnay) sparkling wine Paso Doble from Vino Vargas in Paso Robles.
 Sparkling wines offer the acidity and minerality that complement earthy foods like oysters and abalone.
-FYI – this is not a sponsored post but again I’m sharing my favorite sparkling wine with you from this wonderful small family-owned winery that produces wonderful wines.

 About sparkling wines